Setting Up PyCharm for QGIS: A Complete Workflow

 Step 4: Configure Run/Debug Settings

 To execute PyQGIS scripts that instantiate QgsApplication, you must ensure the Qt platform plugin is discoverable.
-Add this variable to your PyCharm run configuration:
+On Windows, add this variable to your PyCharm run configuration:

 For plugin development, configure a custom run configuration that targets your plugin's __init__.py or uses QGIS's built-in plugin reloader.
 Understanding the Best IDE for QGIS plugin development helps streamline this phase, particularly when mapping breakpoints to the QGIS GUI thread and synchronizing plugin directories with your QGIS profile folder.